nbirnel/oz-graphs/README.rst

 .. _lead: https://en.wikipedia.org/wiki/List_of_Oz_books#The_original_and_canonical_Oz_books_by_L._Frank_Baum>

-Create a `download script`_ for `Project Gutenberg`_ texts, and fetch them.
+Create a download script for `Project Gutenberg`_ texts, and fetch them.

-.. _download script: ./code/get-texts>`

 .. _Project Gutenberg: https://www.gutenberg.org/

 .. code:: shell

- cd texts && ../code/get-texts
+ cd texts
+ ../code/get-texts
+ cd -

-Clean_ the Project Gutenberg headers from the texts.
+Clean the Project Gutenberg headers from the texts.
-Remove_ afterwards, the ends, etc. from the texts.
+Remove afterwards, the ends, etc. from the texts.

-.. _Clean: ./code/clean-gutenberg-headers

-.. _Remove: ./code/clean-book-tails

 .. code:: shell

  cd texts
- for i in \*; do
+ for i in * ; do
      ../code/clean-gutenberg-headers $i \
      | ../code/clean-baum-tails \
-     > ../intermediate/no-headers/"$i"
+     > ../intermediate/no_headers/"$i"
  done
+ cd -

 Break into chapters